Employee-Managed Payroll: Weighing the Pros and Cons

 Accounting software has become a must-have for businesses of all sizes.
 These tools can automate many bookkeeping tasks, such as expense tracking, invoice generation, and financial reporting.
 This reduces the potential for human error and frees up your time to focus on growing your business.

-Make Reconciliation a Regular Habit
+Make Bank Reconciliation a Habit

 Reconciling your bank statements against your financial records should be a non-negotiable monthly task.
 This process helps you identify any discrepancies or errors early on, ensuring that your books are always up-to-date and accurate.